jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 The idea of music analytics has excited me since the first Spotify Wrapped, and I've made sure that since 2016 or so, all of my listening would be [tracked on Last.fm](https://www.last.fm/user/JesseAshmore/).
 This turned out to be great foresight, now I really _could_ preserve my music listening history from Spotify.

-But of course, Apple Music has **no support for third-party integrations with Last.fm,** meaning any new _Scrobbles (sigh)_ would be Apple's knowledge alone.
+But of course, AM has **no support for third-party integrations with Last.fm**, meaning any new <span class="tooltip" tabindex="0">_scrobbles_<span class="tooltiptext">A scrobble is a single play of a song, tracked on Last.fm.<br/><br/>At least it's a memorable name.</span></span> would be Apple's knowledge alone.

-I briefly went down a bit of rabbit hole seeing if was possible to import my Last.fm or Spotify listening data directly into Apple Music—at least that way I could continue where I left off—but as of 2025, <span class="tooltip" tabindex="0">it's not possible.<span class="tooltiptext">Apple Music stores its Library locally in an [encrypted **and** compressed format called `musicdb`](https://home.vollink.com/gary/playlister/musicdb.html).
-This is a proprietary format which has not yet been cracked.</span></span>
+I briefly went down a bit of rabbit hole seeing if was possible to import my Last.fm or Spotify listening data directly into AM—at least that way I could continue where I left off—but as of 2025, <span class="tooltip" tabindex="0">it's not possible.<span class="tooltiptext">AM stores its Library locally in an [encrypted **and** compressed format called `musicdb`](https://home.vollink.com/gary/playlister/musicdb.html).
+This is a proprietary format which has not yet been cracked, meaning there's no real way to backfill listening history data.</span></span>

 {% alert(tip=true) %}
 To scrobble my plays on Apple Music, I use a combination of apps across devices: